adhuliya/adhuliya.github.io/README.md

 The whole site source is in `src/` folder.
 All posts are maintained in markdown format.
 Only the `common-header.html` and `common-footer.html` files are pure html5.

 The site is generated from all the markdown files and the two html files.
-The process is as straight forward as, converting the `.md` files to html5 format and sandwitching it between the `common-header.html` and `common-footer.html` files.
-Thats all.
+The process is as straight forward as, converting the `.md` files to html5 format and sandwiching it between the `common-header.html` and `common-footer.html` files.
+That's all.

-The `index.html` is also basically a markdown file built by the ordered concatication (`cat`) of:
+The `index.html` is also basically a markdown file built by the ordered concatenation (`cat`) of:

 1. `common-header.html`
-2. `index.tmp` (`$ markdown index.md > index.tmp`)
+2. `index.tmp.html` (`$ markdown index.md > index.tmp.html`)
 3. `common-footer.html`

 The `make` program takes care of building the full site properly from the `.md` files.